Division of Cardiovascular Medicine

 Research Centers and Cores

-• Vanderbilt Translational and Clinical Cardiovascular Research Center (VTRACC): Established in 2013, VTRACC is a multidisciplinary team of cardiologists, endocrinologists, epidemiologists, geneticists, internists, radiologists, biostatisticians, research analysts and coordinators, and administrative staff whose purpose is to accelerate high-quality innovative research.
-Under the direction of Deepak Gupta, MD, the center’s core philosophy is that together we can achieve more, faster, and with greater impact, through collaborative sharing of ideas and resources.
-VTRACC leverages central resources and content expertise across the spectrum of cardiovascular disease to augment each investigator’s independent research program and foster collaboration among investigators.
+• Vanderbilt Translational and Clinical Cardiovascular Research Center (VTRACC): A multidisciplinary team whose purpose is to accelerate high-quality innovative research.
+Under the direction of Deepak Gupta, MD, VTRACC leverages central resources and content expertise across the spectrum of cardiovascular disease to augment each investigator’s independent research program and foster collaboration among investigators.

-• Cardiology Core Laboratory for Translational and Clinical Research (CLTCR): Established in 2009, the main function of the Cardiology Core Laboratory for Translational and Clinical Research is to facilitate investigations and to provide resource support in the translational and clinical outcome research on cardiovascular diseases.
-The CLTCR, directed by Yan Ru Su, PhD, has become a fundamental resource for establishing and maintaining a variety of cardiovascular biorepositories.
-These include serum, plasma, DNA, RNA, human heart tissue samples.
+• Cardiology Core Laboratory for Translational and Clinical Research (CLTCR): The main purpose is to facilitate investigations and provide resource support in the translational and clinical outcome research on cardiovascular diseases.
+Directed by Yan Ru Su, PhD, the CLTCR has become a fundamental resource for establishing and maintaining a variety of cardiovascular biorepositories.
 It has also been the key laboratory for blood and DNA sample processing for cardiovascular clinical trials conducted at the Vanderbilt Heart and Vascular Institute, and has been the central biorepository for several large multi-center clinical trials.
 The CLTCR offers experimental services oriented towards the development of new biomarkers and detection/identification of genetic mutations/variations for a diagnostic test or drug response.
-These include, but are not limited to, DNA and RNA extractions, assessment and validation of biomarkers using different platforms, such as ELISA, Luminex technology, and Roche Cobas e411.
-It was accredited by The College of American Pathologists (CAP)’s Biorepository Accreditation Program in 2021.

 • Lipid Measurement Core: Founded in 1993, the Vanderbilt Lipid Laboratory has a long history of providing lipid and lipoprotein testing for both clinical and research purposes.
 Under the direction of MacRae Linton, MD, the Vanderbilt Lipid Laboratory follows the rigorous Laboratory Quality Assurance and Standardization Program of the Centers for Disease Control (CDC), which permits accurate and reproducible analyses that are suitable for epidemiological studies and clinical trials.
 Serum lipoprotein profiles are measured by the Vanderbilt Lipid Laboratory, and assays include Lp(a), and direct LDL cholesterol, and hsCRP, total cholesterol, triglycerides, and HDL-C.